olegdiominov/gamewrapper/README.md

 # gamewrapper

-Convenience tool for running older games with Wine and i3 window manager.
+Convenience tool for running some games with i3 window manager.

 ## Features